 ‘Force’ includes every touching of a person for the purposes of compelling or restricting movement or administering treatment.
 It will normally be appropriate for clinicians to use minimal force when exercising one of the powers above.
 ‘Minimal force’ means light or non-painful touching, for example to guide a person towards a building or room or help a person into or out of a vehicle.

+There is a clear division of roles between DAOs and Police Officers.
+A DAO is responsible for the patient; Police for keeping the peace and maintaining safety.
+In urgent situations requiring police assistance the DAO is deemed to be the official in charge.
+The Act allows a DAO to use reasonable force under the provisions of section 122B.
+When a DAO requests Police assistance there is a need to ensure the police approach is not unnecessarily restrictive.

+Where the use of force is necessary under the provisions of section 122B of the Act a DAO can request police assistance to:

+Take a person for a examination by a Health Practitioner (section 38(4)(d))

+Take or return a proposed patient or patient to place of assessment or treatment (section 40(2))

+Return a special patient to hospital (sections 50(4), 51(3) and 53)

+Detain a person in hospital for examination by a Health Practitioner if they are thought to be mentally disordered (section 111(2))

 When more than minimal or inconsequential force is used while exercising a power under the Act, a log recording the circumstances must be completed by a DAO and forwarded to the DAMHS as soon as practicable.
 A log for this purpose should include:

 the date, time and place that force was used